32022 Mounting Plate Installation Manual

 - Install the first power supply.
 Use four of the M4 8mm screws to attach the first power supply to the Black Bottom Mounting Plate.
 If looking at the plate, the logo should be upright and the power supply should have its terminal block facing left.

 - Install the controller boards.
 If utilizing a Falcon controller system, use four of the M3 16mm screws, Nylon Spacers, and Lock Nuts to fasten the boards directly to the Black Bottom Mounting Plate.
 A 5.5mm nut driver or set of pliers can be used on the back side of the Black Bottom Mounting Plate to hold the lock nuts while fastening them.
 The screw should go all the way through the nut to create a tight fit.
-If utilizing a Kulp Lights controller, remove the Beaglebone Black / Green from the controller if previously installed.
+If utilizing a Kulp Lights controller, remove the Beaglebone from the controller if previously installed.
 Fasten the controller loosely to the Black Bottom Mounting Plate utilizing five M3 16mm Screws, Nylon Spacers, and Lock Nuts.
 Once the controller is loosely fitted to the Black Bottom Mounting Plate, attach the Beaglebone to the controller on the bottom side of the Black Bottom Mounting Plate.
 Once the Beaglebone has been installed, use a 5.5mm nut driver or set of pliers on the back side of the Black Bottom Mounting Plate to hold the lock nuts while fastening them.
+All screws can now be secured into place.
 The screw should go all the way through the nut to create a tight fit.
 Now is a good time to install and secure the SD Card Extender (if applicable) to the Beaglebone.

 - Measure, cut, and install DC Wiring